GaijinEntertainment/daScript/modules/dasPEG/readme.rst

        var mul: int
        ...

+— the rules for plus and minus will be tried in order.
+If neither of these matches then the last rule is checked against.

 **Caching.** The ``a`` in ``add as a`` is not parsed several times.
 The parser keeps the caches for every rule and reuses its results.
 This technique is known as